Crisp on the outside and soft on the inside, these rich cookies are a chocolate-lover’s dream.

 - flaky sea salt, for sprinkling

 In a heatproof bowl, add chocolate and set over a pan of gently simmering water.
 Allow chocolate to melt, stirring occasionally, until completely melted.
-Set aside off heat to cool slightly.
+Remove from heat and set aside to cool until no longer warm to the touch but still smooth.
+(It's important that the chocolate not be too warm or too cold when added later in the process.)

 In a mixing bowl, sift together flour, cocoa powder, baking powder and salt.
 Set aside.

-In the bowl of a stand mixer fitted with the paddle attachment, combine butter and sugar on medium speed; cream together for 4 minutes.
-Add in eggs, one at a time, mixing well after each addition.
-Increase mixer speed to high and beat for 4 minutes until eggs are pale and light.
+In the bowl of a stand mixer fitted with the paddle attachment, combine butter and sugar on medium speed; cream together, 4 minutes.
+Add eggs, one at a time, mixing well after each addition.
+Increase mixer speed to high and beat mixture until eggs are pale and light, 4 minutes.
 Reduce speed to low, add vanilla and melted chocolate and mix until mostly combined.
 Remove bowl from mixer and finish folding in chocolate with a spatula.
-Fold in flour mixture until just combined (be careful not to over mix).
+Fold in flour mixture until just combined (be careful not to overmix).
+Troubleshooting tip: If you find your batter has become too soft, place the dough in the refrigerator to chill, 10 to 20 minutes.

-Using a cookie scoop or 1 tablespoon, portion out dough onto a baking sheet lined with parchment paper, spacing cookies 2 inches apart.
+Using a cookie scoop or 1 tablespoon, portion out dough onto a baking sheet lined with parchment paper, placing cookies 2 inches apart.
 Sprinkle with hazelnuts and sea salt.
-Bake cookies for 14 minutes, or until edges are set and centers are puffed.
-Remove to a cooling rack.
+Bake cookies, 14 to 16 minutes or until edges are set and centers are puffed.
+Remove from oven and transfer to a wire rack.
 Store cookies in an airtight container for up to 5 days.